-The Penn State Law Intellectual Property Clinic provides pro bono (free) IP counseling services to individuals, start-ups and small businesses with limited financial resources and who are therefore considered to be in need of such services.
-Penn State Law IP Clinic students perform the services under the supervision of the clinic director.
+The IP Clinic is located in the Happy Valley LaunchBox in State College, but services are provided throughout The Commonwealth.
+Law students from Penn State Law in University Park perform the services under the supervision of the clinic director.
 The director screens inquiries from potential clients who apply using the application attached to this webpage.

-While the clinic will assist clients on a range of IP matters, it concentrates on transactional matters and will not handle contested matters or litigation.
-Examples of the services provided by the Clinic are general IP counseling, patent searches and patentability advice and opinions, U.S. provisional and non-provisional patent application filings and prosecution, trademark and copyright matters, and IP agreement and licensing matters.
+While the clinic will assist clients on a range of IP matters, the IP Clinic focuses on transactional matters.
+This means that the IP Clinic will not handle contested matters or litigation.
+Examples of the services provided by the clinic are general IP counseling, patent searches, and patentability advice and opinions, U.S. provisional and non-provisional patent application filings and prosecution, trademark and copyright matters, and IP agreement and licensing matters.

-PLEASE NOTE: Completing and submitting an application or otherwise contacting the IP Clinic does not establish an attorney-client relationship between applicant and the IP Clinic.
-The IP Clinic will not begin doing applicant’s work until the applicant and IP Clinic both decide that the applicant will become an IP Clinic client and unless and until an engagement letter has been signed by both applicant and the IP Clinic.
+PLEASE NOTE: Completing and submitting an application or otherwise contacting the IP Clinic does not establish an attorney-client relationship between the applicant and the IP Clinic.
+The IP Clinic will not begin doing the applicant’s work until the applicant and IP Clinic both decide that the applicant will become an IP Clinic client and unless and until an engagement letter has been signed by both applicant and the IP Clinic.
 While the application for services is under review and until there is an engagement letter signed by both the applicant and the clinic, no attorney-client relationship exists (the applicant is not a client of the IP Clinic).
-The applicant of course has the right to continue to look for an attorney and decline legal services from the IP Clinic (if offered).
+The applicant, of course, has the right to continue to look for an attorney and decline legal services from the IP Clinic (if offered).